MikeCHackett/Favorite-Artist-Blog/README.md

 # Favorite-Artist-Blog

 This is a blog website I created using html, css, and javascript.
+I gave this blog website an active functioning cart feature that allows you to add and remove items to your cart as well as calculating the total cost.
+This was a great way to test my JavaScript capabilities!

 ## Description